-The University of Tampa grants the degrees of Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Science, Bachelor of Music, and Associate of Arts.
+The University of Tampa grants the degrees of Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Science, Bachelor of Music, Associate of Arts, Master of Business Administration, and Master of Education.

 The following academic procedures are outlined to enable each student to secure the greatest benefit from his course of study and to make certain that he satisfies all requirements for graduation in planned sequence.